David Bowie: Early life

-David Bowie was born David Robert Jones on 8 January 1947 in Brixton, London.
-His mother, Margaret Mary "Peggy" (née Burns; 2 October 1913 – 2 April 2001), was born at Shorncliffe Army Camp near Cheriton, Kent.
-Her paternal grandparents were Irish immigrants who had settled in Manchester.
-She worked as a waitress at a cinema in Royal Tunbridge Wells.
-His father, Haywood Stenton "John" Jones (21 November 1912 – 5 August 1969), was from Doncaster, Yorkshire, and worked as a promotions officer for the children's charity Barnardo's.
+David Robert Jones was born on 8 January 1947 in Brixton, London.
+His mother, Margaret Mary "Peggy" (née Burns), was born at Shorncliffe Army Camp near Cheriton, Kent.
+She was a waitress at a cinema in Royal Tunbridge Wells.
+His father, Haywood Stenton "John" Jones, was from Doncaster, Yorkshire, and was a promotions officer for the children's charity Barnardo's.
 The family lived at 40 Stansfield Road, on the boundary between Brixton and Stockwell in the south London borough of Lambeth.
-Bowie attended Stockwell Infants School until he was six years old, acquiring a reputation as a gifted and single-minded child—and a defiant brawler.
+Bowie attended Stockwell Infants School until he was six, acquiring a reputation as a gifted and single-minded child—and a defiant brawler.

-From 1953 Bowie moved with his family to Bickley and then Bromley Common, before settling in Sundridge Park in 1955 where he attended Burnt Ash Junior School.
-His voice was considered "adequate" by the school choir, and he demonstrated above-average abilities in playing the recorder.
-At the age of nine, his dancing during the newly introduced music and movement classes was strikingly imaginative: teachers called his interpretations "vividly artistic" and his poise "astonishing" for a child.
-The same year, his interest in music was further stimulated when his father brought home a collection of American 45s by artists including the Teenagers, the Platters, Fats Domino, Elvis Presley (who shared Bowie's birthday), and Little Richard.
-Upon listening to Little Richard's song "Tutti Frutti", Bowie would later say that he had "heard God".
+From 1953, Bowie moved with his family to Bickley and then Bromley Common, before settling in Sundridge Park in 1955 where he attended Burnt Ash Junior School.
+His voice was considered "adequate" by the school choir, and he demonstrated above-average ability on the recorder.
+At the age of nine, his dancing was strikingly imaginative: teachers called his interpretations "vividly artistic" and his poise "astonishing" for a child.
+The same year, his father brought home a collection of American 45s by artists including the Teenagers, the Platters, Fats Domino, Elvis Presley and Little Richard.
+Upon listening to Little Richard's song "Tutti Frutti", Bowie later said that he had "heard God".